specktakel/hierarchical_nu/examples/simulation_study/README.md

 ### The configuration files

-The configuration of the simulation study is handled via the `FileConfig` and `ParameterConfig` classes in the `hierarchical_nu.utils.config` module.
-Running `initialise.py 1` will generate the default YAML config files, as specified in the `config` module.
-These will be placed in `~/.hierarchical_nu` and can be editied later to change the input parameter values.
+The configuration of the simulation study is handled via the `HierarchicalNuConfig` class and `OmegaConf` in the `hierarchical_nu.utils.config` module.
+Running `initialise.py 1` will generate the default YAML config, as specified in the `config` module.
+These will be placed in `~/.config/hierarchical_nu` and can be editied later to change the input parameter values.
 See the comments in `hierarchical_nu.utils.config` for units and explanations.

 Make sure that your choice of parameters makes sense and doesn't lead to a ridiculous number (>1000) of neutrino events which could result in very slow simulations and fits.
 Ideally, first check the choice is sensible by running a notebook similar to the `simulate_and_fit` example.